-Dr. Felix Zandman Professor of International Management; Professor of Management; Director, The Joseph H. Lauder Institute of Management & International Studies, University of Pennsylvania
+Dr. Felix Zandman Professor of International Management; Professor of Management; The Wharton School

 Globalization, international political economy, multinational management

-Mauro is the Director of the Joseph H. Lauder Institute of Management & International Studies at the University of Pennsylvania, and the Dr. Felix Zandman Endowed Professor in International Management at the Wharton School.
+Mauro is the Dr. Felix Zandman Endowed Professor in International Management at the Wharton School.
 He received a PhD in sociology from Yale University and a Doctorate in political economy from the University of Oviedo in his native Spain.
 He is a member of the advisory board of the Escuela de Finanzas Aplicadas (Grupo Analistas), and serves as the Co-Chair of the World Economic Forum’s Global Agenda Council on Emerging Multinationals.
 He is a trustee of the Fundación Princesa de Asturias, the Royal Foundation of Spain.

 In 2013, Mauro won the Aspen Institute’s Faculty Pioneer Award which honors educators who have demonstrated leadership and risk-taking in integrating complex business and society issues into their teaching.
 He is an elected fellow of the Macro Organizational Behavior Society and of the Sociological Research Association, a former Guggenheim Fellow, and a Member in the Institute for Advanced Study in Princeton.
 His current research deals with corporate governance, the role of the corporation in society, the internationalization of the firm, and with the impact of globalization on patterns of organization and on the diffusion of innovations.
 He is the author of 10 books and over 30 scholarly articles.